Johannes L. Hörmann

 Experienced research professional specializing in computational modeling for micro- and nanotribology and materials science.
 Key achievements include:

-- Established continuum models of rough interfaces using FEM to study solvent concentration variations on rough surfaces.
+- Established electrochemical models of electrolytes at rough interfaces using the Finite Elements Method (FEM) for solving a system of Poisson-Nernst-Planck equations to study solvent concentration variations.

-- Developed atomistic models of surfactant adsorption films using MD for Ph.D. research.
+- Developed atomistic models of surfactant adsorption films using Molecular Dynamics (MD) for studying their friction behavior in Ph.D. project Friction of Adsorption Films with Reproducible Molecular Dynamics.

-- Applied machine learning (GPC, GPR) to predict rough surface performance in an entrepreneurial venture.
+- Applied machine learning methods (GPC, GPR) to predict rough surface performance in an entrepreneurial venture.

-- Co-coordinated proposal writing for the DFG-funded ‘AWEARNESS’ project, employing DFT to study zinc phosphate glasses typically grown as films in tribo-induced decomposition reactions of ZDDP, a common additive in engine oils.
+- Co-coordinated proposal writing for the DFG-funded ‘AWEARNESS’ project, employing density functional theory (DFT) to study zinc phosphate glasses typically grown as films in tribo-induced decomposition reactions of ZDDP, a common additive in engine oils.

-- Designed reproducible workflows with well-established Workflow Management Systems (WMS).
+- Designed reproducible computational workflows with the well-established Workflow Management Systems (WMS) FireWorks and snakemake.

-- Co-developer and maintainer for the dtool & dserver data management ecosystem, a community effort.
+- Co-developed and maintained the open-source dtool & dserver Research Data Management (RDM) ecosystem, a community effort.

 Currently serving as Data Steward at the Cluster of Excellence livMatS.